 I have an active real estate license from a state other than Maine.
 How do I get a reciprocal real estate license in Maine?

-A non-resident, or a Maine resident, who holds an active license in good standing in another state may qualify for a similar license in Maine.
-Non-resident candidates must be licensed in the state in which they reside to qualify under this provision.
+If you currently hold an active license in good standing in another state you may qualify for a similar license in Maine.

 To apply for a reciprocal license you must:

-- >Pass the Maine Law Exam administered by Pearson VUE (formerly Promissor)
+- Pass the Maine Law Exam administered by Pearson VUE

 - Submit an application to the Maine Real Estate Commission including a certificate of license from each state in which you now hold or have held a real estate license

 The Real Estate Learning Group offers the Maine Law Exam Prep Course online to help you prepare to take the Pearson VUE Maine Law Exam.